Landlord Insurance Salem Oregon: What Property Owners Need (2026)

 Homeowners insurance is built around one assumption: you live there.
 The pricing, the structure, the liability limits — all of it is designed for an owner-occupied home.

 But when a tenant moves in, the risk changes.
 Your carrier knows it, even if you haven’t thought about it yet.
 Your tenant’s belongings aren’t covered.
-Rental income you’d lose after a major loss isn’t covered.
-And liability coverage often shrinks the moment your home becomes someone else’s home.
+Rental income you’d lose after a major loss isn’t covered either.
+Additionally, liability coverage often shrinks the moment your home becomes someone else’s home.

 That’s why landlord insurance exists.
-You might hear it called rental dwelling insurance, landlord protection, or a “DP-3 policy” if your agent uses industry shorthand.
-Either way, they all solve the same problem — covering a property you own but don’t live in.
+You might hear it called rental dwelling insurance, landlord protection, or a “DP-3 policy.”
+Either way, they all solve the same problem.
+They cover a property you own but don’t live in.

 A landlord policy protects the building.
 It also gives you liability coverage as the property owner.
 And it can replace lost rent if something forces your tenant out.
-In contrast, your homeowners policy doesn’t do any of that once someone else is living there.
+In contrast, your homeowners policy doesn’t do any of that once someone else lives there.

 What a Landlord Policy Actually Covers

 If a fire breaks out at your rental, your landlord policy pays to repair the building.
-Same goes for storm damage, vandalism, and other sudden losses.
+The same goes for storm damage, vandalism, and other sudden losses.

 Now picture the same storm, same roof, but no landlord policy.
 In that case, you’re covering the full repair yourself.
-Your tenant’s displaced and you’re collecting zero rent.
+Your tenant is displaced and you’re collecting zero rent.
 There’s no adjuster, no claim — just a bill that could run five figures.
 That’s the gap a landlord policy closes.

-Here’s the thing — owning a rental comes with a different kind of legal exposure than living in your own home.
-For example, if a tenant or their guest slips on your front steps and decides to sue, you’re the one named in that lawsuit.
+Here’s the thing — owning a rental comes with different legal exposure than living in your own home.
+For example, if a tenant or their guest slips on your front steps and sues, you’re the one named in that lawsuit.

 Landlord liability coverage handles those claims.
-Plus, it also covers certain landlord-tenant legal disputes, like wrongful eviction allegations.
+Additionally, it covers certain landlord-tenant legal disputes.
+Wrongful eviction allegations are one example.
 That’s not something most people think about when they hand over the keys.
-But it’s a real risk, and your homeowners policy wasn’t built for it.
+But it’s a real risk.
+And your homeowners policy simply wasn’t built for it.

-Still, a landlord policy can cover that gap while the work gets done.
-In fact, that’s a benefit most homeowners policies don’t offer at all — and it’s the one that surprises landlords the most when they actually need it.
+Still, a landlord policy can cover that gap while work gets done.
+In fact, that’s a benefit most homeowners policies don’t offer at all.
+It’s also the one that surprises landlords the most when they actually need it.

 What It Won’t Cover (And What to Do About It)

 Your tenant’s belongings.
-Their furniture, their electronics, their clothes — none of that is your coverage responsibility.
+Their furniture, electronics, and clothes — none of that falls under your coverage.
 That’s what renters insurance is for.
 Of course, the good news is that Oregon law lets you require tenants to carry it.
 ORS 90.222 explains exactly how that works and what you can and can’t require.

 Flood damage.
 Landlord insurance doesn’t cover flooding.
-So if your rental sits anywhere near the Willamette River or falls inside a flood zone, you’ll need a separate policy through the National Flood Insurance Program.
+So if your rental sits anywhere near the Willamette River or inside a flood zone, you’ll need a separate policy.
+You can get one through the National Flood Insurance Program.
 Here’s what Salem landlords need to know about flood insurance.

 Normal wear and tear.
 A carpet worn thin after five years of tenants isn’t a covered claim.
 In short, insurance covers sudden damage, not gradual deterioration.

 Extended vacancy.
 Most policies limit vacancy to 30 or 60 days before terms change.
-Because of that, if you’re between tenants for a stretch, let your agent know so nothing falls through the cracks.
+Because of that, if you’re between tenants for a stretch, let your agent know.
+That way, nothing falls through the cracks.

 What Does Landlord Insurance Cost in Salem?